Inverse Optimization: Theory and Applications: Applications in Estimation Problems

-The objective function is frequently assumed to be linear or quadratic in $\bx^i$ and $\bx^{-i}$.
-These games are most often used to model decentralized markets where market participants compete by deciding on production quantity, e.g., commodity markets.
+The objective function is typically assumed to be linear or quadratic in $\bx^i$ and $\bx^{-i}$.
+These games are often used to model decentralized markets where market participants compete by deciding on production quantity.
 Under mild assumptions, the equilibria of these multi-player games can be described using variational inequalities and KKT conditions.
-To infer the $\{\btheta_i\}_{i=1}^N$ terms, \citet{bertsimas2015data} considers a data-driven inverse VI approach while \citet{ratliff2014social} and \citet{risanger2020inverse} apply a data-driven inverse KKT approach. \citet{allen2021using} extends the inverse KKT approach to generalized Nash equilibria, where player decisions not only affect each other's objectives but also each other's feasible regions, for example, by sharing a joint capacity constraint ($\sum_{i=1}^N \bx^i \leq \bmu$).
+To infer the $\{\btheta_i\}_{i=1}^N$ terms, \citet{bertsimas2015data} consider a data-driven inverse VI approach while \citet{ratliff2014social} and \citet{risanger2020inverse} apply a data-driven inverse KKT approach. \citet{allen2021using} extends the inverse KKT approach to generalized Nash equilibria, where player decisions not only affect each other's objectives but also each other's feasible regions, for example, through a joint capacity constraint.

 \item \textbf{Biology:} Optimization models are used to model certain cellular processes.
-For example, linear optimization can be used to model the metabolism of a cell \citep{feist2010biomass, orth2010flux}. \citet{ref:zhao_cdc15} and \citet{zhao2016mapping} apply data-driven inverse linear models with Sub-optimality loss to infer objective functions that best explain and predict cellular metabolism behavior.
+For example, linear optimization can be used to model the metabolism of a cell \citep{orth2010flux}. \citet{ref:zhao_cdc15} and \citet{zhao2016mapping} apply data-driven inverse linear models with sub-optimality loss to infer objective functions that best explain and predict cellular metabolism behavior.

 \end{itemize}